dftfeDevelopers/install_DFTFE/README.md

     install_elpa
     install_dealii
     compile_dftfe
-    #enter_venv
-    #install_torch
-    #compile_mlxc

 Each function follows a standard pattern - download source into `$WD/src`, patch, compile, and install into `$INST`.
 It is HIGHLY recommended to check all warnings and errors from these installs to be sure you have not ended up with broken packages.

-A few packages require interaction.
-The elpa patch seems to have become partially out-dated since mid-March, and `compile_mlxc` requires appropriate git credentials.

 ## Running DFT-FE

-Two different versions of DFT-FE are built from the steps above: the GPU branch with ROCM and the GPU branch with ROCM and torch-based MLXC.
-Both are built in real and cplx versions, depending on whether you want to enable k-points (implemented in the cplx version only).
+DFT-FE is built in real and cplx versions, depending on whether you want to enable k-points (implemented in the cplx version only).

 Assuming you have already sourced `env2/env.rc`, an example